After Implant Placement

 What to Expect While Healing

 There is a recovery period following the placement of your dental implants.
+As the bone heals around the implant, a natural healing process occurs known as osseointegration occurs.
+This is when the bone actually bonds to the implant, making the two into one.
 In the early stages of healing, pain and swelling are common.
 They can often be managed with over the counter pain medication or prescription pain medication, along with ice and heat.
 Rest is integral to giving your jaw time to heal.
 You should limit your activities, particularly early on.
 As you heal, you can gradually resume normal activities.
 Your diet will also need to be altered early in your recovery, and you will need to stick with soft foods.
 You can gradually resume your normal diet as you heal.